Thomas-Webber/elasticshow/README.md

 Feel free to fork and contribute, here are the features goals and improvements to do:

 ### Features:
-- date filter
 - help page
+- i18n
 - refresh DataBrowser when multiple indexes in config
-- i18n
 - production build and Dockerfile